 She was settled in her seat, she didn’t want the free breakfast they offered to her.
 However, she settled for orange juice though.
 She made sure Babe and I stayed close.

 I’m protective of my kids but this one here more than ever.
 Her two front teeth have morphed into bunny teeth and they are wiggly and waiting to fall out.
-I can’t wait to have a snaggle tooth on my hands.
-It is a right of passage for Kindergarten.
+I can’t wait to have a snaggle tooth on my hands as it is a right of passage for Kindergarten.
 Our family dentist says that she takes such good care of her teeth and it makes me incredibly proud.
 As she’s starting to develop her own teeth now, it’s so important that she attends regular appointments to make sure the teeth are healthy and growing correctly.
-In fact one of our family members recently had some issues with impacted canine teeth, so we’re hoping that won’t affect her.
+In fact one of our family members recently had some really bad issues with impacted canine teeth, so we’ve got our fingers crossed hoping that won’t affect her.
 The only thing we can do is keep taking her to the dentist to make sure those front teeth are aligning properly.
 She is such a big girl, but she is also my baby.
 One of her best friends who lives in California had to go for a check-up at a Dentist in Vista the other day so my little girl was giving her advice about what to expect because she had been before.
 It was very cute.
 Anyway, she seems to be growing into a lovely human.
 We are a bit co-dependent at times.
 She is just like me, which is a lot to raise.
 She and I are classic little sisters, she is 7 years younger than her brother and I am 6.5 years younger than my sister.
 Babe complains sometimes but I prayed for a baby girl and God gave me one that rocks my world.